Seafood Fried Rice (Nasi Goreng Seafood)

 Nasi Goreng the National Dish

-The dish – which means fried rice – is an influence of Chinese Indonesians.
+The dish, which means “fried rice,” is influenced by Chinese Indonesians.
 As we know, fried rice is quite a big part of Chinese cuisine.

 Likewise, the dish has become very popular throughout the Indonesian archipelago; wherever you go, you will always come across the local version of Nasi Goreng.